SESARLab/mfh-dl-performace-testing/thesis.md

 - A TimelineServer
 - A Zookeeper instance

 The choice to use Docker Compose to deploy Hadoop, Hive and Druid on the same machine is suboptimal because even if each service runs in an isolated environment (container), they all concur to the same resource usage.
-Furthermore, with this configuration, horizontal scalability is fictional since adding more nodes doesn't augment the capacity of the cluster to serve an increasing number of requests.
+Furthermore, with this configuration, horizontal scalability is fictional since adding more nodes to the cluster doesn't augment its capacity to serve an increasing number of requests.
+However, during the various test execution the virtual machine never suffered from resources depletion, so the horizontal scalability is just a theorical problem bound to the hardware resources that were available for the research.

 #### Apache Hive provisioning

-Apache Hive was configured to run on the same Hadoop dockerized cluster and consists in:
+Apache Hive was configured to run on the same Hadoop dockerized cluster;
+ The set-up used for the performance testing consists in the following Docker Compose services:

 - A single HiveServer
 - A Metastore server
 - A MySQL 8.2 instance to persists Metastore's metadata

+Apache Hive provisioning wasn't smooth as presumed; Apache Software Foundation doesn't provide any official Docker image for Hive, and not even related documentation to work with Docker, so each service was defined by custom Docker images, along various bash scripts, maintained by the SESAR Lab team and published on their internal registry.
+This set-up led to a low maintainability of the platform: each change to the Hive configuration, for example new Hive versions, or security patches, requires the revision, the rebuild and the publish of each image, as well as the integrations tests with the existing Hadoop infrastructure.
+Finally it needs to be said the the official Hive documentation is quite fragmented and makes its configuration more harder than expected.

-During the test execution of queries involving a big data set, I encountered various timeouts and `java.lang.OutOfMemoryError: Java heap space` errors caused by the default Hive's heap size of 1024 MiB.
+After the provisioning I did various preliminal perfomance tests, during wich I encountered various timeouts and `java.lang.OutOfMemoryError: Java heap space` errors caused by the default Hive's heap size of 1024 MiB.
 After some research and various attempts, I increased the maximum heap size of the Hive Server to 4096 MiB; I also configured the Hive CLI JVM heap size to 8192 MiB.
+Finally I configured Hive to enable dynamic partitioning of data, and disabled the query result cache to not alter the samples of the test.

 #### Apache Druid provisioning

+Apache Druid could be configured  for single-machine deployments, with each process running on the same machine, or for clustered deployment, where Druid processes are distributed with the architecture illustrated in section 2.4.
+Then, the Apache Software Foundation provides Druid's official Docker images and the related documentation to configure a Druid cluster via Docker Compose.
-I configured Apache Druid to run as a clustered deployment and consists of the following servers:
+The Apache Druid set-up used for the performance testing consists in the following Docker Compose services:

 - A Coordinator
 - A Broker
 - A Router
-- An Historical server
+- An Historical
 - A MiddleManager
+- A PostgreSQL instance to persists Druid's metadata

-As previously mentioned, Apache Druid can ingest batch data natively or by loading data files from a Hadoop cluster.
+As previously mentioned, Apache Druid can ingest batch data natively or by loading data files from HDFS.
 One of the requirements of MIND Foods HUB Data Lake is to take advantage of the Hadoop infrastructure already in place.
-To adhere to this requirement, I configured the Druid cluster to work with HDFS using druid-hdfs-storage extensions; Instead of using a local mount, Apache Druid directly uses HDFS to store data segments.
+To adhere to this requirement, I configured the Druid cluster to work with HDFS using druid-hdfs-storage extensions.
-Integrating Druid with HDSF allows a user to ingest data formerly present on HDFS and exploit its essential peculiarity in terms of distributed storage, scalability, fault tolerance, and integration with the other MIND Foods HUB Data Lake components.
+Integrating Druid with HDSF allows a user to ingest data formerly present on HDFS, and to store segments in it, exploiting HDFS peculiarities in terms of distributed storage, scalability, and fault tolerance.
-The choice to use HDFS for batch data ingestion has a few drawbacks: the architecture is more complex since Apache Druids depend on an external Hadoop cluster and, more important, the waive to streaming ingestion mode, which enables users to perform real-time analytics on data.
+The choice to use HDFS for batch data ingestion has a few drawbacks: the overall architecture is more complex since Apache Druids depend on an external Hadoop cluster and, more important, the waive to streaming ingestion mode, which enables users to perform real-time analytics on data.

+The provisioning of Apache Druid was simple and the cluster didn't encoutered any errors or fault during the preliminar performance tests.
+The overall maintaibility of the platform is satisfactory, since the official Druid's Docker images worked well out of the box without any custom configuration.
+Also, Druid documentation cover in depth every use case of the platform, making its deployment pretty straightforward.

 ### 3.2 Data generation

-To test both Druid and Hive, I generated 50 million rows (approximately 15 GB) of random, synthetic test data that can be downloaded from:
+With both Apache Hive and Apache Druid adequately provisioned, an extensive and representative data-set that respects the *volume* and *variety* properties of Big Data was needed to perform the performance testing.

 At the time of this writing MIND Foods HUB project was starting to ingest data into the Apache Hive cluster, so I had a relatively small data-set that was not suited to test the performances of Big Data systems like Hive and Druid.
-To solve this problem, I wrote a Node.js application to generate random synthetic data that still respect the logical and semantic constraints of MIND Foods HUB Data Lake schema and to provide a realistic data-set to work with.
+To solve this problem, I wrote "MFH measurements generator" [29], a Node.js application able to generate random synthetic data that still respect the logical and semantic constraints of MIND Foods HUB Data Lake schema.
-The application code is hosted on SESAR Lab Github's organization: [https://github.com/SESARLab/mfh-measurements-generator]( https://github.com/SESARLab/mfh-measurements-generator).
+The application source code is hosted on SESAR Lab Github's organization and is released under the Apache 2.0 License.

 MIND Foods HUB data are stored in a single table, named `dl_measurements`, that follows a denormalized data model to avoid expensive join operations.
-Each row of the table can have (`NULL`) values, depending on the type of measurement.
+Each row of the table can have `NULL` values, depending on the type of measurement.
 `dl_measurements` table schema is the following:

 ```sql